hammer-io/yggdrasil/endor/README.md

 To generate the `emailConfig.json` file, just run `npm test` from the endor folder.
 For more information on using the email templates, view the [zurb-email-templates README](https://github.com/hammer-io/yggdrasil/tree/master/endor/zurb-email-templates).

+Endor uses the [Nodemailer](https://nodemailer.com/about/) module for sending emails.
+For development and testing, we're using [Ethereal](https://ethereal.email/) to mock sending emails.
+From their website:

+> Ethereal is a fake SMTP service, mostly aimed at Nodemailer users (but not limited
+> to).
+It's a completely free anti-transactional email service where messages never
+> get delivered.

+Any time you run the tests, the output will include a link to preview the email that was just sent.
+Scroll up to the email service test, and you'll see an email preview URL.
+Copy/paste that into your browser to see the email as it would have been delivered to a real user.